Computational-Platform-IbM/MDF-ECM/README.md

 # MDF-ECM
-MDF-ECM project: analysis of minimum driving force (MDF) and enzyme cost minimization (ECM) for pathway analysis
+MDF-ECM project: analysis of minimum driving force (MDF) and enzyme cost minimization (ECM) for pathway analysis.

+Excel sheets containing the stoichiometric matrices of pathways should (for now) be moved to the same folder as where the python files for analysis are ('Full model').